szeiger/perfio/README.md

 | float32 | 32 bits floating-point | float                    |
 | float64 | 64 bits floating-point | double                   |

 The methods for reading and writing multi-byte numeric values require a byte order.
-All factory methods set it to `BIG_ENDIAN` by default, but it can be changed at any time with the `order` method.
+Most factory methods set it to `BIG_ENDIAN` by default, but it can be changed at any time with the `order` method.
 This is consistent with `ByteBuffer` but different from the FFM API (which is mostly intended for interacting with native code and consequently uses the native byte order by default).

+All methods except `int8` have additional variants ending in `n` (e.g. `int32n`), `b` and `l` for native, big endian and little endian byte order respectively.
+These methods are independent of the `BufferedInput`'s or `BufferedOutput`'s current byte order and slightly faster.

 ### Views